GoogleCloudPlatform/gke-networking-recipes/ingress/multi-cluster/mci-basic/README.md

 1. Download this repo and navigate to this folder

-    ```sh
+    ```bash
     $ git clone https://github.com/GoogleCloudPlatform/gke-networking-recipes.git
     Cloning into 'gke-networking-recipes'...

-    $ cd gke-networking-recipes/multi-cluster-ingress/multi-cluster-ingress-basic
+    $ cd gke-networking-recipes/ingress/multi-cluster/mci-basic
     ```

 2. Set up Environment variables

     ```bash
     export PROJECT=$(gcloud config get-value project) # or your preferred project
-    export GKE1_REGION=GCP_CLOUD_REGION # Pick a supported Region/Zone for cluster gke-1
+    export GKE1_ZONE=GCP_CLOUD_REGION # Pick a supported Region/Zone for cluster gke-1
-    export GKE2_REGIOn=GCP_CLOUD_REGION # Pick a supported Region/Zone for cluster gke-2
+    export GKE2_ZONE=GCP_CLOUD_REGION # Pick a supported Region/Zone for cluster gke-2
+    # TODO(abdelfettah@) make sure the zones are consistent across all the recipes
     ```

-3. Deploy the two clusters `gke-1` and `gke-2` as specified in [cluster setup](../../../cluster-setup.md#Multi-cluster-environment-basic)

-4. Now follow the steps for cluster registration with Hub and enablement of Multi-cluster Ingress.
+3. Deploy the two clusters `gke-1` and `gke-2` as specified in [cluster setup](../../../cluster-setup.md#Multi-cluster-environment-basic) and follow the steps for cluster registration with Hub and enablement of Multi-cluster Ingress.

 There are two manifests in this folder:
     - app.yaml is the manifest for the foo and bar Deployments.
 This manifest should be deployed on both clusters.
     - ingress.yaml is the manifest for the MultiClusterIngress and MultiClusterService resources.
 These will be deployed only on the `gke-1` cluster as this was set as the config cluster and is the  cluster that the MCI controlller is listening to for updates.

-5. Separately log in to each cluster and deploy the app.yaml manifest.
+1. Separately log in to each cluster and deploy the app.yaml manifest.
 You can configure these contexts as shown [here](../../../cluster-setup.md).

-    ```sh
+    ```bash
     $ kubectl --context=gke-1 apply -f app.yaml
     namespace/multi-cluster-demo created
     deployment.apps/foo created